Non-testability of instrument validity under continuous endogenous variables: Pearl's conjecture

-The idea is to split the set $A_z$ into two disjoint subsets $A_z^{1}$ and $A_z^2$ of the same size, i.e.~$P_Z(A_z^1)=P_Z(A_z^2) = \frac{1}{2}P_Z(A_z)$.
-This is possible because $P_Z$ is non-atomic, as we show formally in the appendix.
+The goal is to make this abstract $g$ invertible in $Z$ (and incidentally $U$) on all of $A_z$.
+Our approach is to change $g$ iteratively by a specific Cantor scheme \citep*[Definition 6.1]{kechris1995classical} for both $A_z$ and $A_u$: the idea is to split the set $A_z$ into two disjoint subsets $A_z^{1}$ and $A_z^2$ of the same size, i.e.~$P_Z(A_z^1)=P_Z(A_z^2) = \frac{1}{2}P_Z(A_z)$.
+This is possible because $P_Z$ is non-atomic.
 Since we are allowed to choose the distribution of $U$ for this proof, we assume that $P_U$ is the uniform distribution on the unit interval.
-We also split $A_u$ into two disjoint subsets $A_u^1$ and $A_u^2$ of the same size, which is possible because the uniform distribution is non-atomic.
-Now here is the key to the proof: since $P_{X|Z=z}$ is non-atomic by assumption, we can split up $A_x$ into two disjoint subsets $A_x^1$, $A_x^2$ of the same size, too.
-This is the main requirement for the permutation construction.
-In fact, we now proceed as follows.
-On one of these subsets of $A_z$, e.g.~$A_z^2$, we do not change $g(Z,U)$, meaning that it still maps $A_u^1$ to $A_x^1$ and $A_u^2$ to $A_x^2$.
-On the other subset $A_z^1$, we permute $g$ such that it now maps $A_u^1$ to $A_x^2$ and $A_u^2$ to $A_x^1$.
+We also split $A_u$ into two disjoint subsets $A_u^1$ and $A_u^2$ of the same size.
+This is captured in the first panel of Figure \ref{Condorcet_cycle_pic}.